A family half-day

 Gropparello Fairy Tale Park (or Masone Labyrinth)

-After the Stirone, drive to Gropparello Castle (about 40 minutes) for the Fairy Tale Park experience.
-Children enter a magical forest where they meet characters from medieval legends — knights, witches, elves — in an interactive adventure that lasts about 2 hours.
+After the Stirone, you have two options depending on how far you want to drive. **Option A — Gropparello Castle** (about 45 minutes by car on scenic hill roads): the Fairy Tale Park is a magical forest where children meet characters from medieval legends — knights, witches, elves — in an interactive adventure lasting about 2 hours.
 The castle itself, perched above a dramatic gorge, impresses adults too.
-Book in advance on the website, as sessions have limited places and are typically only on weekends and holidays.
-Alternatively, if Gropparello isn't open, head to the Masone Labyrinth near Fontanellato (30 minutes from the Podere) — the world's largest bamboo labyrinth is an adventure children and adults enjoy equally.
+Book in advance on the website, as sessions have limited places and are typically only on weekends and holidays. **Option B — Masone Labyrinth** (about 25 minutes by car): the world's largest bamboo labyrinth near Fontanellato is closer and easier to reach, and an adventure children and adults enjoy equally.
+Either option fills the late morning beautifully.

 3. 3.
 Lunch: torta fritta and gelato